Broadway Junction station: BMT Jamaica Line platforms

 The station was originally called Eastern Parkway station, named for its original exit on the extreme west end of the platforms.
 This entrance is now closed, though the street stairs and station house are still present, now being used as employee space.
 A second fare control area, a mezzanine, at Conway Street in the middle of the platforms was also closed, and was removed in the 2000s as part of the station's renovation.
 The ironwork for the old Fulton Elevated trackways can be seen under this portion of the complex from the platforms.
-Two staircases from each platform lead to the upper mezzanine of the complex.
+Three staircases from each platform lead to the upper mezzanine of the complex.
 The mezzanine is above the platforms and connects to the Canarsie Line and to the exit at street level via two long escalators.
 At street level, there is a transfer to the underground IND Fulton Street Line and the fare control area.

 As part of the 2015–2019 Metropolitan Transportation Authority's Capital Program, station capacity enhancements were made at the station.
 The project involved the building of two additional staircases from each platform to the mezzanine to reduce platform congestion.
 Design work started in February 2017, and was finished in August 2017.
 The project was being bid on as of January 2018, work began in July 2018, and the new staircases were finished around October 2018.

 IND Fulton Street Line platforms

-The Broadway Junction station on the IND Fulton Street Line, formerly called Broadway–East New York station, is a standard express station with four tracks and two island platforms.